2025 Atlanta Braves season

 The 2025 Atlanta Braves season was the 155th season of the Atlanta Braves franchise, the 60th in Atlanta, and the Braves' ninth season at Truist Park.
 The Braves were managed by Brian Snitker, in his tenth and final season as the team's manager.

 The Braves entered the season as favorites to win the National League East, but started 0–7, their worst start since 2016, after they were swept by the San Diego Padres and the Los Angeles Dodgers to begin the season.
 On May 16, the Braves went above .500 for the first time this season, becoming the fastest team since the 1945 Boston Red Sox to start the season 0–7 and get above .500.
 The Braves, however, went on a skid and were never able to get back above .500 for the rest of the season.
 As a result, they failed to improve on their 89–73 record from 2024.

 On September 12, the Braves lost to the Astros to guarantee their first losing season since the 2017 season.
 On September 19, the Braves were eliminated from playoff contention for the first time since 2017.

 On September 28, the Braves used veteran pitcher Charlie Morton out of the bullpen, becoming the 71st player to appear for the team during the 2025 season.
 This set a new Major League Baseball record for most players used by a single team in a season, surpassing the previous record of 70 set by the 2024 Miami Marlins.
 The 2025 Baltimore Orioles also matched that prior record earlier in the season, using 70 players.
 The Braves also tied the record for most pitchers used in a season, with Morton becoming their 46th pitcher, matching a record set by the 2025 New York Mets on September 17.

-The Braves finished the season with a record of 76–86, good for 4th place in the NL East.
+The Braves finished the season with a record of 76–86, for 4th place in the NL East.

+The Atlanta Braves drew an average home attendance of 35,841, the 8th-highest of all MLB teams.